wjschne/wjschne.github.io/tutorials/Regression/regression.html.md

 # Multiple regression

-In this data set, all participants identified as either male or female.
+In this data set, all participants self-identified as either male or female on the traditional gender binary.
 We assume that males are, on average, taller than females.
 The codes are male = 1 and female = 2.
-Let's mutate the gender variable so that it becomes a categorical "factor" instead of a numeric variable.
+Let's `mutate` the gender variable so that it becomes a categorical "factor" instead of a numeric variable.